c6o/docs/content/pubsub.md

 When a consumer registers, the consumer can specify the messages or content it's interested in as follows:
 * All content (*)
 * Only content of a particular schema (type)
-* If applicable, which content that applies to the schema, by [JAQL](http://en.wikipedia.org/wiki/JSON) filtering (selection).
+* If applicable, which content that applies to the schema, by JSON Query filtering (selection).
 * * Note that JAQL's group, join, sort, top and transform are NOT supported; instead, these operations are left to the consumer.
 * If applicable, which subsets of the schema (projection), if not all of it.
-See [W3C specification for fragement identification](https://www.w3.org/TR/2012/WD-fragid-best-practices-20121025/)
+See [JSON Path](https://goessner.net/articles/JsonPath/)
 * * Alternatives include Pig and Hive.

 For example, a consumer may subscribe to everything (*).
 This may be desirable to persist all content to a time series database.
 See [Time series database](#Time-series-database)